tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	}

 It is defined as a shortcut to call the function **afb_req_get**.
-That function is defined as below:
+That function is defined here after:

 	/*
 	 * Gets from the request 'req' the argument of 'name'.